 Fifty-seven sites were identified that meet the required eligibility criteria.
 These locations are serviced by more than 230km of overhead distribution powerlines - that’s four kilometres of powerline per property, all of which needs to be replaced at a significant cost in the coming year.

 Participants also come from a more varied energy consumption background, allowing us to deploy a more diverse set of SPS configurations and sizes.

 The success of our first SPS trial has resulted in strong interest from regional families and businesses who would like to have their own system.

 At this point only those properties identified and proactively contacted by Western Power are eligible to participate in the project.

-We have identified the potential participants based on; where single or clusters of customers are sitting on long, aging spur lines which are due for replacement; and their annual energy consumption patterns.
+We have identified the potential participants based on where single or small clusters of customers are located on long, ageing spur lines which are due for replacement; and their annual energy consumption patterns.

 Participants are located throughout the South West Interconnected Network in a range of locations from Mullewa in the north, Cranbrook in the south and Bodallin and Bonnie Rock in the east.

 June 2019 to early 2020 - Round 1 SPS installation